BartMassey/advent-of-code-2016/README.md

 involved profusely for their excellent work.
 Thanks also to `relsqui` for pointing me at this last year.

+The solutions are in directories named `day01` through `day25`.
 For each solution, I have included commented and cleaned-up Rust code.
-The solution will be in a file named `soln.rs`, which can be run as "./soln 1 <input.txt" or "./soln 2
-<input.txt" to get the part 1 or part 2 solution.
-There is a
-`README.md` in every problem directory containing descriptions and comments.
+There is a `README.md` in every problem directory containing descriptions, comments and usage instructions.
 I have also included the problem descriptions (`part1.md` and `part2.md`) and my specific `input.txt` for posterity.

+There is also a `libaoc` directory containing a library used by all solutions.
+It includes a mishmash of AoC-specific stuff and generally-useful functionality.
+Please see the `libaoc` rustdoc for the details.

+There are not many tests written for this code.
+I regard passing both parts of a day's problem as sufficient validation, in general.
+But more should be there.

 I assume you have Rust running on a fast-ish UNIX box with a bunch of memory (although most everything should also work on other operating systems).
-For a few problems you will also need to install extra packages using Cargo.
+A few problems are dependent on common extra packages from Cargo.

 The goals of these solutions are to: